 If you take water under your domestic and stock right using a bore, you need a water supply work approval to authorise its construction.
 You may also need a water supply work approval to build a dam.

-An approval is required to ensure that the construction of the dam or bore does not cause negative impacts on water sources and their dependent ecosystems, or other landholders’ access to water.
+An approval is required to ensure the construction of the dam or bore does not cause negative impacts on water sources and their dependent ecosystems, or other landholders’ access to water.